randydom/Delphi_GameVision/README.md

 <a href="https://github.com/tinyBigGAMES/GameVision/releases" target="_blank">**Releases**</a> - These are the official release versions and deemed to be the most stable.

-Visit <a href="https://tinybiggames.com" target="_blank">tinyBigGAMES</a> website for the latest news, updates, downloads and licensing information.

 ## Features
 - **Free** for commercial use.
 See <a href="https://github.com/tinyBigGAMES/GameVision/blob/main/LICENSE" target="_blank">License agreement</a>.
 - Written in **Object Pascal**